What We Do

 Second Chance Cinema was founded and is run by Rosie Le Garsmeur and Stuart Sloan.

-Stuart is a filmmaker and editor and has worked on films that have shown across the world, including at SXSW and on PBS in the United States.
-Stuart also works as a film programmer and has curated film programmes and for various festivals and organisations for example CQAF, BFF and one-off events such as a series of large outdoor film screenings for Dublin County Council.
-Stuart has been an invited panel member for various film festivals and is currently the documentary programmer for the Belfast Film Festival, and founding member of the QUB-based Centre for Documentary Research.
+Stuart is a filmmaker and editor, who has worked on films that have shown across the world, including at Thessaloniki, SXSW and on PBS in the United States.
+Stuart also works as a film programmer, curating film programmes for various festivals and one-off events such as a series of large outdoor film screenings for Dublin County Council.
+He is now the documentary programmer for the Belfast Film Festival, launching Ireland’s biggest documentary festival, Docs Ireland in 2019, as lead programmer.
+Stuart has been an invited panel and jury member for various international film festivals and is a founding member of the QUB-based Centre for Documentary Research.

 Rosie completed an MA in the Cultural and Creative Industries in 2007 and since, has been working in the arts delivering cultural projects for a range of organisations from galleries to festivals.
-She has strong experience in funding for the arts and project management and has worked on large-scale projects such as Culture Night Belfast and for The Belfast Festival at Queen’s.
-She is currently a project manager for the British Council NI.
+She has experience in funding for the arts and project management and has worked on large-scale projects such as Culture Night Belfast and for The Belfast Festival at Queen’s.
+She is currently the manager of the Creative Europe Desk in Northern Ireland.
+In this role she promotes the Creative Europe programme, supports organisations in applying for funding and programmes events in and around international cooperation for the cultural and screen sectors.